 Since most spoiled Western expats like eating fish in their dead and filleted state, but do not find pleasure in watching them expire, we’ve found a solution: We put together a combined order and buy the fillets straight from the pond fishery.
 The whole lot is then delivered to our house.

 The bell rings and more fish is being picked up by a friend’s driver who knows our address because we are the Fish House, aka The Yellow House.
-I get on the phone to tell more people the order has arrived and my mate starts ripping the plastic off the Sealy to reveal its fluffy blue promise of nocturnal bliss.
+I get on the phone to tell more people the order has arrived and my mate starts ripping the clear plastic wrapping off the Sealy to expose in full its fluffy blue promise of nocturnal bliss.

-Years ago, in Kenya, we started our nomadic life together on a coconut husk mattress.
-In Indonesia we had a kapok mattress.
+Years ago, in Kenya, we started our nomadic expat life together on a coconut husk mattress (no padding, just filled with scratchy fiber).
+In Indonesia we had a lumpy kapok mattress.
 To my shame I must admit that, corrupted by comfort and materialism, all that I want now is a Sealy or facsimile.

 When our next fish friend arrives, we open a bottle of wine and he helps us with a nice toast to much happy sleep on our new mattress.
 For good measure we follow this with a libation to the gods of sleep and dreams.
 Really, you have no idea what this mattress means to us.